ceph-dovecot/docker-ceph-dovecot-build/combined/README.md

 ## How To

-docker build -t ceph-dovecot-combined:<your-version-here> .
+docker build -t ceph-dovecot-combined:your-version-here .

 ## usage